canhtuongvinh/cms-system/ADRs/ADR-003-select-mircroservices-architecture.md

 ## Decision

 Use an Microservices architecture for the the system.
+The Microservices model was justified through analysis of scalability, integration, and maintainability requirements.
+It was determined to be the option that meets the system’s long-term goals while accommodating future growth of CMS company.

 ## Consequences